Dino Rex

-is a fighting arcade video game developed and originally released by Taito in Japan in November 1992.
+is a 1992 fighting video game developed and published by Taito for arcades.
+It was released in Japan in November 1992.
 Set during the 25th century BC on a prehistoric South America, players assume the role of a warrior commanding his dinosaur companion as he enters a tournament held by the current titular king to become the next ruler while facing matches against other rivals.
 Its gameplay consists of one-on-one fights with a three-button configuration, featuring special moves and combo techniques.

 Produced under the working title "Project D-Rex", Dino Rex was created by most of the same team behind Gun Frontier and Metal Black, including director Takatsuna Senba and was originally intended to be a shoot 'em up game, but it was instead retooled into a fighting title due to the success of games like Capcom's 1991 Street Fighter II: The World Warrior.
 It uses stop motion animation for its dinosaur fighters, predating Atari Games' 1994 Primal Rage by two years.
-Initially launched for the arcades, it was re-released only in Japan under the compilation for PlayStation 2 titled Taito Memories II Jōkan on 25 January 2007.
-Taito re-released the game on Nintendo Switch in Japan in August 2023 as part of the Taito Milestones 2 collection.

 Dino Rex has been met with negative reception from reviewers since its release, who criticized aspects such as the visuals, controls and difficulty.